ellajuengst/studentu-resource-lib/README.md

 # Install dependencies

-Run `npm i` to install dependencies needed to run the application.
+Run `npm ci` to install dependencies needed to run the application.

 ## Available Scripts